Whether you are prepping for armageddon or prepping your budget, living off the grid can be a dream come true to many.

 Let’s pretend that you’ve never heard anything about off-grid living.
 You may or may not know that we all live on the electric grid, but we do.
 If you have power running to your home from the city you live in, then you are considered ‘on the grid.’

-So this means that every time something goes wrong at the electric company, and they suffer a power outage so do you.
+This means that every time something goes wrong at the electric company, and they suffer a power outage so do you.

 Well, off-the-grid living means the opposite.
 It means that you would live with either no electricity or a self-sustained source of electricity.
 You would also either use an outhouse or a septic tank, and you would have a water well or another water source nearby to collect water from.